-Past investments in transmission and distribution assets and estimates for 2021, where possible, are based in publicly available data from utilities, regulators and other domestic entities.
-Networks investment to accommodate new demand is calculated based on the commissioning of new transmission and distribution lines and on the analysis of data provided by the NRG Expert Transmission and Distribution Database (NRG, 2020).
+Past investments in transmission and distribution assets and estimates for 2022, where possible, are based in publicly available data from utilities, regulators and other domestic entities.
+Networks investment to accommodate new demand is calculated based on the commissioning of new transmission and distribution lines from publicly available data from utilities, regulators and other entities, and on the analysis of data provided by the NRG Expert Transmission and Distribution Database (NRG, 2020).
 The applied unit investment costs are based on past capital expenditures and data from industry surveys.
 Investment in asset replacement assumes an average lifetime of 40 years for assets already in operation.
 Unit replacement costs are derived from costs of new infrastructure.
 Investment costs of transmission and distribution networks required for renewables integration are derived from renewable integration costs based on literature reviews.

-The analysis of investments in the digitalisation of the electricity grid is based on analysis of NRG (2020), BNEF (2018).
-Electric Vehicle (EV) charging stations investment is based on combining estimates of public and private charger installations with prevailing cost information, based on IEA (2021a).
-Spending on public EV charging infrastructure is included in the investment of distribution assets, while investment in private EV charging infrastructure is included in enduse.
+The analysis of investments in the digitalisation of the electricity grid is based on analysis of Guidehouse (2022).
+Electric Vehicle (EV) charging stations investment is based on combining estimates of public and private charger installations with prevailing cost information, based on IEA (2022).
+Spending on public EV charging infrastructure is included in the investment of distribution assets, while investment in private EV charging infrastructure is included in end use.

-Additionally, investment in grid-scale battery storage and behind-the-meter storage is based on the capacity deployment reflected in the Energy Storage Association (2021), the Clean Horizon Project Database (Clean Horizon, 2021), BNEF (2020a), the analysis of data from the China Energy Storage Alliance Global Energy Storage Market Analysis (China Energy Storage Alliance, 2020), and data provided by governments.
-Investment in pumped-hydro storage, the largest component of global storage investment, is included in the hydropower data of WEI 2021 and FCET.
-Behind-the-meter storage is derived from BNEF (2021) and data provided by governments.
+Additionally, investment in grid-scale battery storage and behind-the-meter storage is based on the capacity deployment reflected in the Energy Storage Association (2022), the Clean Horizon Project Database (Clean Horizon, 2022), BNEF (2022a), the analysis of data from the China Energy Storage Alliance Global Energy Storage Market Analysis (China Energy Storage Alliance, 2022), and data provided by governments and utilities.
+Investment in pumped-hydro storage, the largest component of global storage investment, is included in the hydropower data of WEI 2022.
+Behind-the-meter storage is derived from BNEF (2022a) and data provided by governments.

 Finally, data on final investment decisions (FIDs), where available, are also shown to give a more complete picture of the turnover of the capital stock.
-WEI 2021 has undertaken an analysis of FIDs for power generation based on awarded equipment contracts from data provided by McCoy Power Reports (2021) (including coal power, gas power and hydropower) and reported (nuclear) construction starts based on data from the International Atomic Energy Agency, Power Reactor Information Systems (PRIS) (2021), Clean Energy Pipeline (2021) and other sources.
+WEI 2022 has undertaken an analysis of FIDs for power generation based on awarded equipment contracts from data provided by McCoy Power Reports (2022) (including coal power, gas power and hydropower) and reported (nuclear) construction starts based on data from the International Atomic Energy Agency, Power Reactor Information Systems (PRIS) (2022), Clean Energy Pipeline (2022) and other sources.
 These data may not capture projects below 5 MW (below 10 MW for hydropower).
-However, WEI 2021 has made estimates for investments and FIDs (treated as the same) in small-scale generator sets, based on Global Data (2018) and other publicly available information.
+However, WEI 2022 has made estimates for investments and FIDs (treated as the same) in small-scale generator sets, based on Global Data (2018) and other publicly available information.